AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ### Multiple Region Limitations {#limitations}

 * Additional regions can only be added if associated entitlements are available and unused in the tenant.
-* A maximum of two additional publish regions can be added to any individual environment.
+* A maximum of three additional publish regions can be added to any individual environment.
 * Additional regions are available on production programs only.
 It is not available in sandbox programs.
 * Additional regions are available only if the program has the Sites solution enabled.
+* Additional publish regions may only be added to AEM Sites.
+Additional publish regions do not extend to other AEM solutions or related functionality deployed in the same program (e.g. AEM Forms or Adobe Learning Manager).

 ## Environment Details {#viewing-environment}